nithish007-git/password_manger/README.md

 ------------
 # functionality
 - logs the data in seprate file
-- create random passs
+- create random passsword
-- add this to clipboard
+- add passwored to clipboard
 ---------------